Things You Have Around Your Home That Could be Worth A Lot of Money

 Some of us sang into hairbrushes while others used a real microphone.
 If you have a vintage microphone laying around, you could find a musician or music producer who would be willing to spend for it.
 Rare finds like the Neumann U-47 from the 1940s are worth tens of thousands of dollars online, Orkin says.
 But the vintage microphones most people are likely to find stashed away in a box is from a maker called Shure, which could probably fetch around $50, Orkin says.

 Take a closer look at the old cookbooks that have been handed down to you; even if they have been lovingly used in the kitchen, they could be worth some scratch.
 Linden says cookbooks that have gone out-of-print are highly valuable.
 And celebrity chefs like the beloved Julia Child are always in demand.
 “In fact, there is a 1961 first edition of Mastering the Art of French Cooking selling on AbeBooks for $2,000 right now,” Linden says.
-If you have trouble finding room for your cookbook, try this handy hint to make it easy.

 You hung onto your grandpa’s pedal car for nostalgic reasons, but depending on the age and condition, it could be a goldmine.
 Even with a little rust on it, a 1930 Lincoln pedal car is worth about $1,000, Germer says.
 These are the most valuable finds in Antiques Roadshow history.
 See why pedal cars are one of our favorite retro toys.

 Germer says his nephew calls these “antique mechanical keyboards.”
 He adds that anything with gears, push buttons, and tubes are especially fascinating to the younger generation who have grown up in a wireless world.
 “Old typewriters need to be in working condition and will sell for $20 to $100; fully restored, in the low hundreds,” says Germer.